 I Would Walk 500 Miles

 There are many routes to Santiago.
 Some pilgrims begin the journey relatively nearby, while others walk across several countries over a period of many months to reach their destination.
-Among the traditional starting points that attract many pilgrims are Paris (about 2,000km/1,200 miles away) and Arles, France (900km/560 miles away).
+Among the traditional starting points that attract many pilgrims are Paris (about 1,200 miles/2,000km away) and Arles, France (560 miles/900km away).
 Although most pilgrims travel on foot, some make the journey by bike or horseback.
 Because the trip can be quite long, it is not unusual for a pilgrim to do it in sections—for example, walking for a week or two then returning the following year to pick up at the spot where last year’s walk ended.
+Images of scallop shells are used as markers all along the Camino, and travelers frequently carry or wear scallop shells to identify themselves as pilgrims.

 Pilgrims beginning their journey obtain a document known as a Pilgrim Record or credencial, sometimes called a “Pilgrim’s Passport.”
 This is a record of one’s path; at each stop along the way, travelers have the document stamped at a local church, bar, or other waypoint.
 The Pilgrim Record serves two main purposes.
-First, it identifies the bearer as a pilgrim (as opposed to a tourist); pilgrims are entitled to free or very inexpensive accommodations and meals at lodgings along the way called refugios.
+First, it identifies the bearer as a pilgrim (as opposed to a tourist); pilgrims are entitled to free or inexpensive accommodations and meals at lodgings along the way called refugios (space permitting).
 Second, it provides evidence to the cathedral that the pilgrim has met their minimum requirements for a certificate of completion, known as a Compostela.
-The official rules stipulate that one must walk a minimum of 100km (60 miles) or bike at least 200km (125 miles) in a single stretch to qualify for the certificate, and the Pilgrim Record validates this path over a period of several days or more.
+The official rules stipulate that one must walk a minimum of 60 miles (100km) or bike at least 125 miles (200km) in a single stretch to qualify for the certificate, and the Pilgrim Record validates this path over a period of several days or more.

 Walks of Life

 Stories of people who walk to Santiago are filled with blisters, sprains, and other injuries; overcrowded refugios; unpleasant weather conditions; exhaustion from the walking; and other misadventures of every description.
+(As you can imagine, the journey has inspired countless books and films too.)
 Nevertheless, pilgrims overwhelmingly feel that the journey was among the best experiences of their lives.
 Beyond the efforts and hardships are psychological and spiritual rewards that cannot be captured on a suitable-for-framing certificate.